WardCunningham/Txtzyme/projects/matrix/README.txt

 -------------
 by Ward Cunningham

-This project lights an 8x8 LED matrix with various demo patterns.
+This project lights an 8x8 LED matrix with various patterns.
 The NFM-12883 device is insterted into a breadboard socket such that the 16 pins connect to the C and F ports of the Teensy++.
 Watch the video:

 http://dorkbotpdx.org/blog/wardcunningham/txtzyme_sparkles_on_led_matrix